summer06/agenda-1/README.md

 #### package
 Actually, all package we made is in the $GOPATH/src/agenda/(dirname) from.
 As we know, the golang package import is the path of the package, so may be it will something wrong when change the absolute path of package.

+In some blog, we ususlly see those people use $GOPATH/src/github.com./(his/her username)/(some project name).
+It may be some reason in it, but we don't know.